| Europe

 International Coffee Organization (ICO) joins calls for EUDR postponement

-The membership body’s Executive Director Vanusia Nogueira said “it is not possible” for coffee farmers to comply with EU Deforestation Regulations, which are due to come into force on 30 December 2024
+The membership body’s Executive Director Vanusia Nogueira has urged it is “not possible” for coffee farmers to comply with EU Deforestation Regulation (EUDR), which is due to come into force on 30 December 2024

 Nogueira hopes the EU might be ‘more open’ to delaying implementation of the regulations | Photo credit: Shelby Murphy Figueroa